viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 Meanwhile in the canteen the lads had a pool tournament on.
 During round 4 it was me against Jeffrey.
 I lost, but very narrowly.

-After lunch, we had a "Student Life" talk, where an employee called Shane came in
+After lunch, we had a "Student Life" talk, where an employee called Shane came in and told us about his life in college.
+He told us about how if you do something you enjoy, it won't be as boring.
+We also heard a little speech from his friend whose name I can't remember- but they both reccomended college to us as a carreer-boosting choice.

+A lady from Ukraine came in.
+She said that she came here because of the war and is currently in college.
+Funnily enough each talk lasted about 15 minutes but there were 40 minutes left in the session- and barely anyone had questions afterwards, which made things drag on slower. we had some time afterwards to finish our blogs.
+Looking back I should've taken advantage of that time and completed my tuesday blog instead of leaving early because now I have to finish it today.
+I left early and walked home.

-## Wednesday
+# Wednesday
 ![Red Hat Tys](https://media.licdn.com/dms/image/D4E12AQGU2MRA1t_flw/article-cover_image-shrink_720_1280/0/1669889882460?e=2147483647&v=beta&t=2iisPY76v14iDs2r6ruxcI0rKQ5a51bWC5Ted8bh6Fc "Red Hat TYs")

 **This is the text area where you can enter your blog details for Wednesday**.